The best photo-editing laptops for photographers in 2023

 The Surface Pro 9 is still a device that is hard to pin into any category.
 It is a very well-built and beautiful device with a kickstand and hinge that still reigns supreme in the 2-in-1 world.

-If you choose to buy the Surface Type Cover and Surface Slim Pen (which you really should) then this is a fantastic productivity device for on the go.
 It is not the most powerful device for photo editing, but it is the perfect device for editing while on the move, or for setting up quickly on shoots.

 Read our full Microsoft Surface Pro 9 review for more details

-Best laptop for on-the-go photo editing
+Best hybrid laptop for photo editing

 Specifications